JetBrains/teamcity-documentation/topics/service-messages.md

 TeamCity utilizes [Slack connections](configuring-connections.md#Slack) to send Slack messages.
 If you do not already have a Slack connection, go to **Administration | Project Settings | Connections** and create one.

-1. Open settings of a Slack connection and set the **Notifications limit** setting to any positive number.
-This value specifies the maximum number of messages that build configurations are allowed to send per each run.
+1. Open the settings of a Slack connection and set the **Notifications limit** to any positive number.
+This value specifies the maximum number of messages that build configurations can send per run.

 2. For security reasons, only links to the same TeamCity server are allowed in messages.
 Messages with URLs to external web resources are automatically blocked.

     <img src="dk-servicemessage-externalURL.png" width="706" alt="Blocked service message"/>

     If you need to include links to external resources, enter their hostnames in the **Allowed hostnames** field.
-Use the asterisk (\*) as a wildcard for any string (for example, \*.test.co.uk).
+Use comma (,) as a separator to enter multiple values and asterisk (\*) as a wildcard for any string (for example, \*.test.co.uk).

 3. Once a Slack connection is configured, you can add service messages to a build script in the following format:

     ```Shell
-    ##teamcity[notification notifier='slack' message='Line 1 |rLine2 |rLine3' sendTo='U1234567' connectionId='PROJECT_EXT_2']"
+    ##teamcity[notification notifier='slack' message='Line 1 |rLine2 |rLine3' sendTo='build_farm_alerts' connectionId='PROJECT_EXT_2']"
     ```

    * `notifier` — always equals "slack".
    * `message` — the message to show.
-Supports [Markdown](https://api.slack.com/reference/surfaces/formatting) syntax (apart from "\n" for line breaks, use "|n" [instead](#Escaped+Values)).
+Supports [Markdown](https://api.slack.com/reference/surfaces/formatting) syntax (apart from "\n" for line breaks, use "|n" or "|r" [instead](#Escaped+Values)).
      <img src="dk-slackMessages-markdown.png" width="706" alt="Markdown-formatted service messages"/>
    * `sendTo` — specifies who should receive the message.
-Accepts a single Slack channel name, channel ID (starts with "C", for instance "C052UHDRZU7"), or user ID (starts with "U", for instance "U02K2UVKJP7") as value.
+Accepts a single Slack channel name, channel ID (starts with "C", for instance, "C052UHDRZU7"), or user ID (starts with "U", for instance, "U02K2UVKJP7") as value.
 If you need to send the same message to multiple recipients, create multiple service messages with different `sendTo` values.
-   * `connectionID` — the optional parameter that allows you to choose a specific Slack connection that should be used to send messages.
+   * `connectionID` — the optional parameter that allows you to choose a specific Slack connection that TeamCity should use to send this message.
 Accepts connection IDs as values.
 If this parameter is not specified, TeamCity will retrieve all Slack connections available for the current project and choose the one whose **Notifications limit** is not zero.

       > Currently, you cannot retrieve Slack connection IDs from the TeamCity UI.